The Quick Guide To PCI Compliance For Small Businesses: What You Need To Know And How To Become Compliant

 For small business owners, complying with all applicable PCI DSS standards is easy to do — and it won’t cost you very much.
 It’s certainly much cheaper to avoid the huge fines and additional reporting requirements that can threaten to put you out of business.
 In this article, we’ll discuss the various levels of PCI compliance.
 We’ll focus on Level 4 requirements because this is the level that most small businesses will fall under.
 Finally, we’ll give you some common-sense best practices to safeguard your business from hackers and ensure that you’ll always meet PCI compliance requirements.

 - What Are PCI Compliance Requirements For Small Businesses?

 - Choose The Right Payment Processor To Simplify PCI Compliance

-- PCI Compliance For Brick & Mortar Businesses
+- How To Become PCI Compliant For Brick & Mortar Businesses

-- PCI Compliance For Mobile & Blended Businesses
+- How To Become PCI Compliant For Mobile & Blended Businesses

 - Final Thoughts

 What Are PCI Compliance Requirements For Small Businesses?

 To standardize and (somewhat) simplify the process of PCI compliance, the PCI SSC has established a four-level system for classifying businesses and setting compliance requirements for each level.
 Levels are numbered from one to four, with Level 1 having the most stringent compliance requirements and applying to the largest businesses.
 Level 4, in contrast, has the simplest requirements and applies to the smallest businesses.

 Your business will fall under level four compliance requirements if you process less than 20,000 ecommerce transactions per year, or less than 1,000,000 transactions from all sales channels (e.g., ecommerce and retail).
 The low threshold for ecommerce transactions reflects the fact that online businesses are inherently more vulnerable to exploitation and data breaches than a traditional brick-and-mortar retail business.